Avoiding data queries

 Reduce your query workload and achieve better data quality.

 Data quality is important on the BSRBR-RA - better research stems from better data.
-Queries help us fill in any gaps we find in the data, and are a key part to us acheiving high quality research.
+Queries help us fill in any gaps we find in the data, and are a key part to us achieving high quality research.

-However, it's always best to solve the problem at the source, so we've built this page to help you reduce the number of queries being generated, and also improve communication when dealing with data queries.
+However it's always best to solve the problem at the source, so we've built this page to help you reduce the number of queries being generated, and also improve communication when dealing with data queries.

 We've also created a 'handy hints' flyer (which can be downloaded here) to help avoid common data queries.